Marty McFly: Back to the Future

 In 1985, eccentric scientist Emmett "Doc" Brown invites Marty to join him at the Twin Pines Mall, where he shows him a time machine that he has invented out of a DeLorean.
 After inputting the date November 5, 1955, Libyan terrorists arrive and shoot him, as Doc Brown had used plutonium to power the DeLorean instead of building a nuclear weapon for them.
 During this exchange, Marty escapes from them in the time machine, accidentally traveling back to 1955 by reaching 88 miles per hour.
 There, he gets knocked over by a car in the place of his teenage father, George, which disrupts how his parents meet.
 After waking up in the bedroom of his teenage mother, Lorraine, she develops a crush on him.
 Marty contacts the younger version of Doc Brown and enlists his help to reunite his parents and travel back to 1985.
 He attempts to convince George to ask Lorraine out to the Enchantment Under the Sea dance, where they are fated to kiss for the first time.
 In the process, he draws the attention of bully Biff Tannen, who frequently bullies George.
 Marty concocts a plan with George in which he will rescue Lorraine from Marty's advances while they are parked in a car during the night of the dance in order to win her affections.
 That night Biff appears on the scene, taking Marty's place in the car.
 When George finds Biff with Lorraine, he finally gains the courage to stand up to him and knocks him out with a punch, securing Lorraine's affections.
 At the dance, Marty joins the band on stage and plays guitar, which results in George and Lorraine making their first kiss.
 Marty arrives at the Hill Valley clocktower in time to complete Doc Brown's plan to send him back to the future by using a lightning strike as a power source for the DeLorean.
 The plan is successful and Marty travels back to 1985.
-There he finds that his exploits in the past have changed the future, as George is a novelist and Biff works for him.
+There he finds that his exploits in the past have changed the future, as George is a novelist and Biff is reduced to an auto detailer.
 He discovers that Doc Brown is still alive having worn a bulletproof vest after Marty warned him about his fate in 1955.